stephanielluis/main/README.md

 I am an Associate Professor in the [Department of Economics](https://uwaterloo.ca/economics/) at the [University of Waterloo](https://uwaterloo.ca/) and the Academic Director of the SouthWestern Ontario Research Data Center ([SWORDC](https://uwaterloo.ca/southwestern-ontario-research-data-centre/)).

+You can mail things to my office at
+Hagey Hall office HH 239
+200 University Av W
+Waterloo, ON N2L 3G1

+Or email me: slluisatuwaterloodotca

 # Publications